confluentinc/demo-mainframe-zos/README.md

 ## Repository Structure

 The subdirectories in this repository are *provision*, *configure*, and *connect*.
-1. *Provision* includes utilities for provisioning ZD&T in AWS.
+1. *Provision* shows steps and provides utilities for provisioning ZD&T in AWS.
-1. *configure* provides tooling for installing Confluent Connect on Z on a target mainframe instance.
+1. *configure* includes tooling for installing Confluent Connect on Z on a target mainframe instance.
 1. *connect* provides references for pointing Connect on Z to Confluent Cloud.

 ## Provisioning